jrg94/CSE5539/presentation/paper-notes.md

 ##### 8.3.2.1 Weighted-Mixture Model of Adaptive Tone Models (258 - 260)

+An observed PDF is assumed to be generated from a model which is a weighted mixture of all possible tone models (whatever that means).

+##### 8.3.2.2 Introducing a Prior Distribution

+How to create a prior distribution?

+##### 8.3.2.3 MAP Estimation Using the EM Algorithm

+Apparently, it's too hard to perform an integral, so we use some Expectation-Maximization algorithm to compute MAP estimates from incomplete observed data.

+Apparently, this complex mathematical solution is better than comb-filter based and autocorrelation-based multiple F0 estimation methods because they cannot separate overlapping frequency components.

+#### 8.3.3 PreFEst-back-end: Sequential F0 Tracking by Multiple-Agent Architecture

 ### 8.4 Estimating Beat Structure (267 - 275)

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)